 Willow Bark Tincture may be used for the treatment of pain, particularly low back pain, and osteoarthritis.
 It may also be used to treat headaches and inflammatory conditions, such as bursitis and tendinitis.

-Willow Bark brings pain relief more slowly than aspirin, but its effects may last longer.
-Willow bark appears to be effective for back pain.
+Back Pain : Willow Bark brings pain relief more slowly than aspirin, but its effects may last longer.
 Among many studies, one well designed study of nearly 200 people with low back pain showed that those who received willow bark experienced a significant improvement in pain compared to those who received placebo.

 Do not take Willow Bark Tincture if you are also taking any blood thinning medications, beta blockers, diuretics (water pills), anti-inflammatory drugs (Ibuprophen, Naproxen), or Dilantin.